Szulce/Python/Docs/praca/pandoc/Magdalena_Szulc.md

 lokalizacji to cecha dla której nie uzupełniono wartości zostałaby pominięta podczas treningu ze względu na brak danych, co skutowało by uboższym modelem i możliwe że pominięciem kluczowej cechy wpływającej na działanie.

-example: try DecisionTreeClassifier(random_state=0)

-Explaination:

-This occurs because, you are not using a random_state variable while declaring decision_tree_classifier = DecisionTreeClassifier() .

-So, each time a different Decision Tree is generated because:

-Decision trees can be unstable because small variations in the data might result in a completely different tree being generated.
-This problem is mitigated by using decision trees within an ensemble.

-This is also mentioned in interface Documentation:

-The problem of learning an optimal decision tree is known to be NP-complete under several aspects of optimality and even for simple concepts.
-Consequently, practical decision-tree learning algorithms are based on heuristic algorithms such as the greedy algorithm where locally optimal decisions are made at each node.
-Such algorithms cannot guarantee to return the globally optimal decision tree.
-This can be mitigated by training multiple trees in an ensemble learner, where the features and samples are randomly sampled with replacement.

 ### Wstępna obróbka danych

 Proces przetwarzania danych może skladać sie z wielu róźnych kroków zależenie od typu, w uczeniu nadzorowanym operującym